jubairskv/invoice-web/README.md

 - **Auto-login**: Returning users are automatically logged in
 - **Logout**: Click the logout button to clear session and return to login
 - **Data persistence**: Form data persists across page reloads
+- **File persistence**: Uploaded PDFs are saved and restored with drafts
+- **Draft management**: Save work in progress and resume later

 ## Form Validation Rules